AXNT20 KNHC 212147

 Based on 1800 UTC surface analysis and satellite imagery through

-to 12 ft with the strongest winds.
+to near 12 ft during the period of gale force winds.

 ...GULF OF MEXICO...